 The complete guide to getting paid to play your favorite video games online even if you suck.

-Pewdiepie made over 7 million dollars last year playing video games.
-How about you?
+Pewdiepie made over 7 million dollars in 2016 playing video games.

 The worst part is, he could have made more, and I figured out how.